 - Your Industry

 - Enterprise Agile®

-To attract order flow and effectively match orders, matching engines have been designed to handle extremely high message rates at low-latencies.
+To attract order flow and effectively match orders, matching engines have been designed to handle extremely high message rates at low latencies.
 Historically, these environments were built with proprietary technology deployed on dedicated on-premise infrastructure to minimize latency and control jitter.
-We believe that innovations in cloud infrastructure allow configuration and implementation of an equally low-latency trading platform in a cloud environment.
+We believe that innovations in cloud infrastructure allow the configuration and implementation of an equally low-latency trading platform in a cloud environment.

 Oracle agreed to support this work by providing access to their HPC (High-Performance Computing) Cluster in OCI (Oracle Cloud Infrastructure) and their HPC team.
 This environment provides access to a RoCE V2 (RDMA over Converged Ethernet) low-latency fabric.
 RDMA over Converged Ethernet (RoCE) is a network protocol that supports the remote direct memory access (RDMA) protocol over an ethernet network.
 It directly copies data between memory spaces on two different hosts, bypassing the Operating System and CPU, and in effect, reduces CPU usage and latency when compared to a standard TCP protocol over an ethernet network.